AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/salesrule-label-issues-when-upgrade-from-versions-under-2.4.5.md

 ---
-title: '[!UICONTROL salesrule] labels issues when upgrade from versions < 2.4.5'
+title: '[!UICONTROL salesRule] labels issues when upgrade from versions < 2.4.5'
 description: Apply a patch to deal with the **[!UICONTROL salesRule]** issues when upgrading from Adobe Commerce versions < 2.4.5.
 ---
 # **[!UICONTROL salesRule]** labels issues when upgrade from versions < 2.4.5